Cookies on the Healthspan site

 Fortunately, we've put together some smart strategies that could help you manage your mood.

 Fight the urge to hibernate by wrapping up warm and going for a walk - spending time outdoors, especially if it's somewhere green, boosts mood, according to research by mental health charity Mind.

 Regular moderate exercise is highly invigorating and energy-giving.
 Good options include dancing (just think of how much weight all those stars of Strictly Come Dancing have lost), swimming, step classes or cycling.
 All will clear out your mental cobwebs, increase blood flow and reduce stress.
 They will also release mood-enhancing brain chemicals, such as dopamine and serotonin, which help to keep you happy and content.

-Financial worries impact the moods of as many as 30 per cent of people, according to a Healthspan survey.
+Financial worries impact the moods of as many as 30 per cent of people, according to a survey by Healthspan.

 If you're someone who feels low when it's cold and grey, try cracking a smile.
 Research has shown that purposely activating your smile muscles lowers the stress response and releases happy chemicals in the brain just as effectively as a spontaneous smile.

-We shouldn’t be eating excessively fried fats and the unnatural fats that have been created by modern food-processing techniques – the hydrogenated fats and trans fats.
+Omega-3 fats are essential for mental health, but are sadly lacking in many of our diets.
+On the other hand, we shouldn't be eating excessively fried fats and the unnatural fats that have been created by modern food-processing techniques: the hydrogenated fats and trans fats.

 Talking things through with a friend or family member can help to lessen the burden of negative thoughts and can sometimes help you to find a solution.

 Always see your GP if your low mood lasts more than a few days, or affects your appetite, sleep patterns, sex drive, or your general ability to cope with every day life.